ionStici/react/mds/react/new-react-project.md

 # New React Project with Vite

 ```
-npm create vite@latest my-react-app
+npm create vite@latest react-app
 ```

-## Predefined Scripts
+## Directory Structure

-- `dev` starts the development server

-- `build` bundles the app into static files for production

-- `preview` preview the production version of the app
+- `public/` folder for static assets.

+- `src/` folder for the actual application code.

+- `src/App.jsx` contains a function component that returns JSX and which is exported so that `src/main.jsx` could import and render it into the DOM.

+- `index.html` is the HTML document into which react will insert all the content.

+- `package.json` contains descriptive and functional metadata about a project.

+- `package-lock.json` contains the dependency tree installed in node_modules/.

+- `node_modules/` contains dependencies and sub-dependencies used by React.

 ## Rendering a Component